NASA-DEVELOP/dnppy/docs/source/dev_pages/doc.rst

 Building Docs
 =============

 One of the most important aspects of writing good software is documentation.
 This website is generated automatically from the source files in ``dnppy/docs/source`` with `Sphinx`_ and `graphviz`_.
+You can click on the "View page source" button in the top right corner to see the source code used to build this web page!
+Neat!

 .. rubric:: Documentation source